jhconning/Econ-Teach/notebooks/how/how_top.md

 [^1]: If setting up your own page, make sure you've enabled Github pages in the settings.
+Also make sure that your version of the [book.yml](https://github.com/jhconning/Econ-Teach/blob/master/.github/workflows/book.yml) file points to the right branch (e.g. 'main' or 'master').